NJ (908) 688-5577

 If you have poor circulation in your feet, it may be indicative of unnoticed health issues.
 The circulatory system may be negatively affected if you sit for extended periods of time, are obese, or if moderate exercise and stretching is not part of your daily routine.
 Recent research has shown that a condition, which is referred to as atherosclerosis, may be a common cause of poor circulation in the feet.
 This may be a result of the arteries becoming narrow, which may lead to blockages in the legs.
 A common symptom of this ailment may be a loss of feeling in the toes or some patients may experience a tingling sensation.
 Some preventative measures may include a healthy dietary change added to a routine exercise regime.
 If you have symptoms of poor circulation in the feet, please consult with a podiatrist for additional information.

 Poor circulation is a serious condition and needs immediate medical attention.
-If you have any concerns with poor circulation in your feet contact one of our podiatrists of Advanced Podiatry.
+If you have any concerns with poor circulation in your feet contact Glenn Davison, DPM of Advanced Podiatry.
 Our doctor will treat your foot and ankle needs.

 Poor Circulation in the Feet